Dreaming Big · Opening Sequence Script · v3 (revised per review)

 Act II · The Departure

 A montage — quick, breathing.
-A twelve-year-old boy in a hostel bunk, writing letters home by candlelight.
 A young man at a drafting board, slide-rule in hand.
+A letter unfolding.
 Then — Bombay.
 The Gateway of India at dawn.
 A tramp steamer at the dock, its hull rust-streaked.
 A queue of men with cardboard suitcases.
 Sam at the back.
 Twenty-two years old.
 Skinny.
 Burning.

-"Then Baroda.
-Then M.S.
+"Twenty-two.
+M.S.
 University.
-Then one night — a letter."
+And one night — a letter — from Chicago."

-Sam at 22 · in scene · on the gangplank · turning back · Hindi
+Sam · 22 · on the gangplank · turning back · Hindi

 "माँ — मैं वापस आऊँगा।"